emmahone/TCP-State-machine/README.md

 There are 11 states in the TCP state machine.
 These states are:

-1. CLOSED: This is the initial state of a TCP connection.
+1. `CLOSED`: This is the initial state of a TCP connection.
 In this state, the socket is closed, and no data can be sent or received.

-2. LISTEN: In this state, the server socket is waiting for a client connection request.
+2. `LISTEN`: In this state, the server socket is waiting for a client connection request.

-3. SYN-SENT: In this state, the client socket has sent a SYN (synchronize) packet to initiate a connection request to the server.
+3. `SYN-SENT`: In this state, the client socket has sent a SYN (synchronize) packet to initiate a connection request to the server.

-4. SYN-RECEIVED: In this state, the server socket has received a SYN packet and sends back a SYN-ACK (synchronize-acknowledgment) packet to confirm the connection request.
+4. `SYN-RECEIVED`: In this state, the server socket has received a SYN packet and sends back a SYN-ACK (synchronize-acknowledgment) packet to confirm the connection request.

-5. ESTABLISHED: In this state, the connection is established, and both sockets can send and receive data.
+5. `ESTABLISHED`: In this state, the connection is established, and both sockets can send and receive data.

-6. FIN-WAIT-1: In this state, the socket has received a FIN (finish) packet from the other end of the connection, indicating that the other end has finished sending data.
+6. `FIN-WAIT-1`: In this state, the socket has received a FIN (finish) packet from the other end of the connection, indicating that the other end has finished sending data.

-7. FIN-WAIT-2: In this state, the socket is waiting for a FIN packet from the other end.
+7. `FIN-WAIT-2`: In this state, the socket is waiting for a FIN packet from the other end.

-8. CLOSE-WAIT: In this state, the socket has received a FIN packet from the other end and is waiting for the application to close the socket.
+8. `CLOSE-WAIT`: In this state, the socket has received a FIN packet from the other end and is waiting for the application to close the socket.
 NOTE: The connection will stay in CLOSE-WAIT until the application/process associated with the open socket forcibly closes the connection.

-9. CLOSING: In this state, both sockets have sent FIN packets to each other, and the socket is waiting for a FIN-ACK packet from the other end.
+9. `CLOSING`: In this state, both sockets have sent FIN packets to each other, and the socket is waiting for a FIN-ACK packet from the other end.

-10. LAST-ACK: In this state, the socket has received a FIN-ACK packet from the other end, indicating that the other end has acknowledged the connection termination request.
+10. `LAST-ACK`: In this state, the socket has received a FIN-ACK packet from the other end, indicating that the other end has acknowledged the connection termination request.

-11. TIME-WAIT: In this state, the socket waits for a specified amount of time before finally closing the connection to ensure that all the packets have been delivered and there is no chance of packet loss.
+11. `TIME-WAIT`: In this state, the socket waits for a specified amount of time before finally closing the connection to ensure that all the packets have been delivered and there is no chance of packet loss.

 See States.md in this repo for details about each state.
 ## State Transitions
 Each state transition in the TCP state machine is triggered by a specific event or condition.
 These events include:

-- Connection request: A SYN packet is sent to the server to initiate a connection.
+- `Connection request`: A SYN packet is sent to the server to initiate a connection.

-- Connection response: A SYN-ACK packet is sent back by the server to confirm the connection request.
+- `Connection response`: A SYN-ACK packet is sent back by the server to confirm the connection request.

-- Data transfer: Data is transmitted between the two hosts.
+- `Data transfer`: Data is transmitted between the two hosts.

-- Connection termination: A FIN packet is sent by one host to indicate that it has finished sending data, and the other end responds with a FIN-ACK packet to acknowledge the termination request.
+- `Connection termination`: A FIN packet is sent by one host to indicate that it has finished sending data, and the other end responds with a FIN-ACK packet to acknowledge the termination request.

-- Timeout: If a response is not received within a specified time, the socket may transition to a different state.
+- `Timeout`: If a response is not received within a specified time, the socket may transition to a different state.
 ## State Diagram
 The state transitions in the TCP state machine can be illustrated using a state transition diagram.
 This diagram shows the various states and the conditions that trigger the transitions between them.